tejpalvirk/qualitativeresearch/README.md

 ### Recording Session Results
 ```
 I've just finished analyzing interview data for my Health Behavior Study.
 I identified two new themes related to social support, coded three new interviews, and wrote memos about emerging patterns in participant responses.
+I've marked the initial coding phase as complete and set the thematic analysis as high priority.
 The project is progressing well, and I'm beginning to reach theoretical saturation.
 ```

 ### Managing Research Knowledge
 ```
 Create a new code called "Family Support" that's part of the "Social Support" code group in the Health Behavior Study project.
+Set its status to active and make it precede the "Social Network Analysis" activity.
 ```

 ```
-Add an observation to the "P001" participant that they have a strong family support network based on their interview responses.
+Update the status of the "Participant Recruitment" process to "completed" and add an observation that we've reached our target sample size.
 ```

 ## Usage